arielgee/Sage-Like/.misc/tasks.md

 * convert discoveryView and messageView to classes and create base class for slideDown ???
 * replace all \u000d (\r) with \u000a (\n)
 * support copy-paste in tree ?
-* when click on feedPreview attachment that tries to download the page goes blank, there is no back button and only F5 works
 * link to self in feedPreview
 * for _createSingleListItemFeed(): pass strings instead of elements
 * pagePopup is doubleing the entries. not clearing? something to do with back and forward. need to repreduce.
 HERE: https://adactio.com/